barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 make -j 2
 ```

 will use two cores.
 Note that multiple threads will require more RAM as well as CPU time.
 If your build seems slow for the number of threads, exits with errors, or hangs up entirely, try building with a single thread.
+You can also save time by turning off `RUN_LONG_TESTS` in CMake, or by turning off testing entirely.

 The system will build ITK and then ANTs.
-Using these default settings, installation will take approximately 40 minutes.
-You can speed it up by turning off `RUN_LONG_TESTS`, or by turning off testing entirely.

-## Copy scripts
+## Install step

-If you want to use ANTs scripts, copy them from the source directory `Scripts/` to the bin directory where `antsRegistration` etc are located.

-## Control multi-threading at run time

-Not all ANTs programs multi-thread, but many do.
-There is some cost to threading so running N threads won't make the programs run N times faster and the performance benefit diminishes with larger numbers of threads.
-By default, the number of available threads is set to the number of virtual cores, which may degrade system performance for relatively little benefit.
-You probably want to set the environment variable
+After compilation completes, you will see a subdirectory `ANTS-build`.
+This is the location from which you will run the install.

 ```
-ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS
+cd ANTS-build
+make install
 ```

-to be at most the number of physical cores.
-So on an iMac with a quad-core CPU (8 virtual cores), set this variable to 4, or less than 4 if you want to save more CPU time for other processes - 2 delivers a substantial speed increase without degrading desktop performance.
+This will copy the binaries and libraries to `bin/` and `lib/` under `CMAKE_INSTALL_PREFIX`.

 ## Set `PATH` and `ANTSPATH`

-Assuming you've built in `~/bin/ants`, there will now be a binary directory `~/bin/ants/bin`, containing the programs (and scripts if you've included them).
+Assuming your install prefix was `/opt/ants`, there will now be a binary directory `/opt/ants/bin`, containing the ANTs executables and scripts.
 The scripts additionally require `ANTSPATH` to point to the bin directory **including a trailing slash**.

 For the bash shell (default on Mac and some Linux), you need to set

 ```
-export ANTSPATH=${HOME}/bin/ants/bin/
+export ANTSPATH=/opt/ants/bin/
 export PATH=${ANTSPATH}:$PATH
 ```